 With 15 islands to choose from, the Cook Islands have everything you’re looking for on an island holiday and then some.
 This South Pacific paradise offers some spectacular snorkeling and scuba diving opportunities.
 The locals are also known to be super-friendly.
-Many tourists agree that this island retreat offers a great value for money—especially with its secluded lagoons to explore and those picture-perfect white sandy beaches.
+Many tourists agree that this island retreat offers great value for money—especially with its secluded lagoons to explore and those picture-perfect white sandy beaches.

-The more remote islands, such as Mitiaro which has a population of only 180 people and less than 10 cars to its name, allows you the opportunity to step back in time and experience the traditional lifestyle of its Maori inhabitants.
+The more remote islands, such as Mitiaro which has a population of only 180 people and less than 10 cars to its name, allow you the opportunity to step back in time and experience the traditional lifestyle of its Maori inhabitants.
 On Rarotonga, the islands’ commercial heart, you’ll find ultra-fresh, authentic cuisine.
 Also, there are many charming bars and markets to explore.

 Moyo Island, Sumbawa, Indonesia

 If you’re looking for interesting wildlife, both on land and in the sea, then the national park which makes up Moyo Island in the Sumbawa region of Indonesia is the place to be.
 Some of the creatures you can expect to see include wild oxen, boar, monitor lizards, vast herds of native deer, and troupes of crab-eating macaques.

 Birders will love all the opportunities to capture drongos, koels, coequals, orioles, and ultra-charming sunbirds.
 In the water, there are friendly sharks and turtles abound.
 Consider a stay at a luxurious, eco-friendly accommodation to serve as a perfect base for jungle and ocean-based adventures, such as the Amanwana Resort.